abrahan-dev/public/cv/README.md

 ## Summary

-I am a **senior software developer** with a focus on web applications.

-Since 2012, I have been developing both **backends and frontends** across various industries, including banking, accounting, healthcare, tourism, and risk management.
-My expertise lies in applying clean code principles to effectively address business challenges.

-I frequently work within the **JavaScript ecosystem**, including both front and backend technologies such as TypeScript, Node.js, Bun, TypeORM, Sequelize, Vue, and React.
-I am also proficient in databases like MySQL and PostgreSQL.
-The first years of my career I worked extensively with the PHP ecosystem, including frameworks like Symfony, FuelPHP, Zend and Laravel.
-Additionally, I incorporate AI tools into my daily workflow to enhance productivity and problem-solving.

-As a thoughtful, self-driven professional, I am dedicated to problem-solving and constantly improving my skills.
-I value minimalist, efficient, and **high-quality code**, and I am always eager to learn and share knowledge.
-While I enjoy collaborating with teams, I also thrive in remote work environments that allow for flexibility and focus.

-I am seeking roles with **leadership responsibilities**, such as Lead Developer, Technical Lead, or Junior CTO.
-I also have a strong interest in positions related to quality assurance and testing.
-Additionally, I am open to exploring opportunities in related fields that involve management responsibilities.

-I am also **open to partnering** with individuals who have innovative business ideas, offering my expertise to help develop and bring those ideas to life.
+Senior software developer specializing in web (SaaS) applications (+12 yrs).

+Experienced in backend and frontend across industries like banking, accounting, healthcare, tourism, and risk management, with a primary focus on backend engineering.

+Proficient in TypeScript/JavaScript, Node.js/Bun, and PHP (strong experience with Zend, some work with Laravel/Symfony), plus databases like MySQL and PostgreSQL.
+Worked with frontend technologies, mainly Vue and lately React.
+Quick to adapt to new frameworks, languages and methodologies.

+Passionate about clean code, AI-driven workflows and problem-solving.

+I prefer leadership roles (Lead Developer, Technical Lead) but am open to opportunities like Junior CTO, Engineering Manager, Quality Assurance, or Senior Developer.

 ## Professional Experience

 ### Software engineer

 **Dougs** — Lyon
-_August 2024 – Current_
+_August 2024 – August 2025_

 - Domain: Accounting.
 - I’m helping by programming new features to drive adoption of the invoicing modules.